hypothesis/onboarding/.github/ISSUE_TEMPLATE/02_introduction.md

 ---
 name: 02.
 Introductory tasks
-about: Introductory tasks for a new engineer
+about: Introductory tasks for a new engineer.
 title: Introductory tasks
 labels: ''
 assignees: ''